Mindfulness and Its Role in Healing from Child Sexual Abuse

 In recent years, there has been a lot of discussion about the practice of Mindfulness and the positive impacts it is proven to have on emotional health, the ability to focus, relationship skills, and feelings of overall well-being.1 Because of its benefits, Mindfulness is being integrated in classrooms, workplaces, and community education programs, not to mention the many mental and physical health professionals who recommend Mindfulness as part of a holistic approach to improving health.

-Because Mindfulness can be especially helpful in the work of recovering from trauma, it is a major component of what our clinicians teach at The Haven Retreat.
+Because Mindfulness can be especially helpful in the work of recovering from trauma, it is a major component of what our clinicians teach at the Saprea Retreat.
 Mindfulness can also be learned and practiced at home, and because it is such a powerful and foundational way of being, we feature Mindfulness as one of our three healing practices to support the healing and growth for survivors of childhood sexual abuse.

 Many survivors of child sexual abuse deal with symptoms associated with the trauma of the past.
 This is because their brains and bodies are conditioned to respond to situations and environments as though they are still trying to protect themselves from the abuse.
 Part of healing from the trauma of child sexual abuse includes retraining the brain and body to do the following:

 - Pause and intentionally take in the surroundings.